1. A Beautiful Place to Live

 “We do not need to be slick and highly commercial.
 We need to be more country.
 Country is what we sell….
 We need to maintain that.
 Once you destroy that, it will not come back.”

 Visitors have always been attracted to Brown County because of the terrain, parks, art, and to visit the quaint town of Nashville.
 We also have distilleries, wineries, a music venue, and nationally recognized mountain biking trails.
 Except for maybe a few, no one wants to see Brown County turn into Gatlinburg-Lite.
-We are constrained by our two-lane roads, and over-tourism would add to the congestion and longer travel times.
+We are constrained by our two-lane roads, and over-tourism and commercialization would add to the congestion and longer travel times.

 Brown County has been identified by an economist at Ball State University as a “Bedroom Community,” which means people choose to live here but can generate their income from outside the county.
 Brown County can also be considered a Naturally Recurring Retirement Community (NORC).
 These segments of the economic base support our tax base and local businesses and provide a source of volunteers.